jbakse/compform_site/content/turtles/index.md

 </div>

 One of the key ideas introduced in Logo was _turtle graphics_.
 The turtle was originally a small programmable physical robot that carried a pen and could trace its path as it moved.
-Logo could control this turtle with simple commands: `left` and `right` to turn and `forward` to move.
+Logo could control this turtle with simple commands like `left` and `right` to turn and `forward` to move.
 This idea was extended to drawing on-screen using a virtual turtle.

 <div class="two-up">